FLASH2332/YOUTUBE/README.md

 **YouTube Clone Front Page**

 This project is a clone of the YouTube front page, designed using HTML, CSS, and JavaScript.
-It includes features like a toggleable sidebar, search functionality, user options, and dynamically populated video content fetched from a JSON file.
+It includes features like a toggleable sidebar, search functionality, user options, and dynamically populated video content fetched from a database stored(MongoDB).

 **Table of Contents**